MicrosoftDocs/ai-builder/ai-builder-docs/form-processing-faq.md

 ### How many samples do I need to train a document processing model?

 For high-quality documents that use the same layout, five sample documents should be sufficient.
-For low-quality documents (for example, scans of poor quality, more sample documents might be necessary.
+For low-quality documents (for example, scans of poor quality), more sample documents might be necessary.
 To improve results, use 15 to 20 sample documents.

 #### Best practices